Several dead after university shooting in Russia | DW | 20.09.2021

 It is the second mass shooting at an education facility in Russia this year.

 Students and staff locked themselves in the rooms, and the university urged those who could leave campus to do so.
-Some reportedly fled through windows.
+Some were seeing jumping out the window.

 The perpetrator, who was an 18-year-old student at the university, used a "traumatic" firearm, according to the Perm State University press service.
 Such guns are designed to fire non-lethal rubber or plastic projectiles, but can be modified to fire other ammunition.